vine93/vine93.github.io/index.md

 ## Research Summary
 <p align="justify">
-I am involved in Computer Architecture and Software Systems research.
+I am broadly interested in working on research problems in hardware/software interface, operating systems and distributed systems.
 My current research focuses on building power and performance effecient datacenter infrastructure.Listed below are some of the projects I undertook while at Pennsylvania State University.
 </p>

 *   **ConfigNVPSim** is a cycle-accurate multicore simulator-based out of gem5 simulation framework.
 ConfigNVPSim simulates a non-volatile processor environment powered by a renewable source of energy.
-In this context, ConfigNVPSim simulates the functionality of non-volatile processors by throttling the progress of applications based on the energy levels present in the system.
+The progress of the application running on ConfigNVPSim is throttled by the energy level harnessed by the system.

-*   **PowerPrep** analyses the CPU behaviour of latency-critical workloads when deep sleep states are enabled.PowerPrep evaluates different scenarios under which enabling a deep sleep state violates SLO and proposes how emerging technologies  can be used to achieve energy proportionality while maintaining SLO in such workloads.
+*   **PowerPrep** analyses the CPU behaviour of latency-critical datacenter workloads when deep sleep states are enabled.PowerPrep evaluates different scenarios under which enabling a deep sleep state violates SLO and proposes how emerging technologies  can be leveraged to achieve energy proportionality in datacenter.

-*   **Fluid** computing framework utilizes language and runtime extensions that allow expressions in source codes within which dataflow dependencies can be approximated.
-Identified the set of workloads which are amenable for approximation and has improved execution time when running on the framework.
+*   **Fluid** computing framework utilizes language and runtime extensions that allow expressions in source codes within which dataflow dependencies can be relaxed.
+Identified the set of workloads which are amenable for approximation and has an improved execution time when running on the framework.

 ---